 Although emerging technologies are often discussed as a potential threat to people’s jobs, only 6% of European and US companies expect their workforce to shrink over the next years as a result of automation and AI.

-In fact, Augmented Reality can be a job source more than a job substitute.
+In fact, Augmented Reality can be a job source more than a job substitute, and can also assist in addressing the growing manufacturing skills gap.
 This is an important learning for businesses in times where talent shortage is increasing constantly.
 The Manpower Talent Shortage Survey of 2018 revealed that 46% of US businesses are affected by skill shortages.
 In Germany the proportion is even higher, at 51%.

 While the COVID-19 pandemic has made talent shortages even more visible and threatened business continuity and operations efficiency at the same time, it also created an urgency to address these challenges.
 As a result, we saw a shift towards a new Remote Economy.